ZengruiHan/ZengruiHan.github.io/_pages/cv.md

 - On duality of certain GKZ hypergeometric systems, with Lev Borisov and Chengxi Wang, **Asian Journal of Mathematics**, Volume 25 (2021), No.1, 65-88. [arXiv:1910.04039](https://arxiv.org/abs/1910.04039) [journal](https://www.intlpress.com/site/pub/pages/journals/items/ajm/content/vols/0025/0001/a005/index.php)

+## In progress

+- A K-theoretic version of the Fulton-Sturmfels formula.

+- Hypergeometric duality as holonomic duality.

 ------------------------------------------------

 # Talks and Presentations